Sample Average Approximation for Stochastic Programming with Equality Constraints: Introduction

 \section{Introduction}

 Sampling-based algorithms for stochastic programming have been successfully applied to a plethora of applications such as portfolio optimization \cite{Pagnoncelli2009}, resource management \cite{Kleywegt2002}, and controller design \cite{Campi2009}, among many others \cite{Homem2014}.
-In particular, the sample average approximation (SAA) is a popular approach that consists of replacing the expected value of cost and constraints functions of the original \rev{stochastic program} with empirical averages from \rev{a random sample}.
+In particular, the sample average approximation (SAA) is a popular approach that consists of replacing the expected value of cost and constraints functions of the original \revThird{stochastic program} with empirical averages from \revThird{a random sample}.
 The resulting deterministic problem is then numerically solved via standard optimization techniques.
 The SAA approach is applicable to general non-convex stochastic programs, including with chance constraints \cite{Pagnoncelli2009} and risk measures \cite{Rockafellar2000}.

 Many works have investigated the asymptotic convergence properties of the SAA approach \cite{Wang2008,Pagnoncelli2009,Shapiro2014,Bonnans2019}.
-The most fundamental property is consistency: as the \rev{sample size} increases, solutions \rev{to} the approximated problems should solve the original stochastic program.
+The most fundamental property is consistency: As the \revThird{sample size} increases, solutions \revThird{to} the approximated problems should solve the original stochastic program.
 This consistency result is key to justifying the use of the SAA.
 However, these previous works only consider expected value inequality constraints.
 Considering equality constraints is crucial in many applications.
 For instance, stochastic optimal control problems in robotics and aerospace often include an expected value equality constraint on the final state of the system \cite{blackmore2011chance,BonalliLewESAIM2021}.
-By assuming that inequality constraints are strictly feasible, the results in \cite{Wang2008,Pagnoncelli2009,Shapiro2014,Bonnans2019} do not apply to stochastic programs with expected value equality constraints, see Remarks \RemarkRelaxingNec and \RemarkAtilde.
-Problems with equality constraints are tackled in \cite{KrklecJerinki2019} by combining the SAA with the penalty method.
-However, the theoretical convergence properties of the SAA approach with strict equality constraints enforcement remain poorly understood.